maxx-007/Report-on-Bombers-and-Related-Tools/README.md

 Prevention:

     Spam Filters: Use and configure spam filters to catch bulk emails.
+    Authentication: Use email account authentication methods to prevent unauthorized access.
     Rate Limiting: Limit the number of emails that can be sent from a single IP or account.
     Email Verification: Implement email verification processes to prevent misuse.

 Tool 4: Email_bomber.py

     Repository: Email_bomber.py
-    Description: Another email bomber script that sends a large volume of emails to a specified address.
+    Description: Email_bomber.py is another email bombing script that sends a large number of emails to a specified email address.
+It offers basic email sending             functionality using Python.

+Features:

+    Simple script for sending bulk emails.
+    Configurable email content and number of emails.
+    Uses Python’s built-in libraries to send emails.

 Installation: